yosgi/yosgi.github.io/content/en/post/A-Practical-Attempt-at-MCP-as-Code-Lessons-from-a-Digital-Twin-System.md

 ---
-title:
-A Practical Attempt at MCP-as-Code: Lessons from a Digital Twin System
-description: Lessons from a Digital Twin System
 categories:
   - uncategorized
-date: 2025-12-18 00:00:00
+date: "2025-12-18 00:00:00"
-summary:
+description: Lessons from a Digital Twin System
+title: 'A Practical Attempt at MCP-as-Code: Lessons from a Digital Twin System'
 ---

 # **A Practical Attempt at MCP-as-Code: Lessons from a Digital Twin System**